kyma-project/community/guidelines/internal-guidelines/new-repository-settings.md

 If you add a new repository in:
 - `kyma-project`, you do not need to add a new entry to the Prow `config.yaml` file as the branch protection is already defined for [all repositories](https://github.com/kyma-project/test-infra/blob/master/prow/config.yaml#L380) within this organization.
 The only exception is if you want to specify additional rules that are not handled by Prow.
 - `kyma-incubator`, add a new repository entry to the Prow `config.yaml` file, under **branch-protection.kyma-incubator.repos**.
-[See](https://github.com/kyma-project/test-infra/blob/master/prow/config.yaml#L422) an example of such an entry for the `varkes` repository.
+[See](https://github.com/kyma-project/test-infra/blob/master/prow/config.yaml#L442) an example of such an entry for the `marketplaces` repository.

 ## Add webhooks